ranumiah/Ng2HelloWorld/ReadMe.md

 Package.Json
     The dependencies are the libraries that your application uses at runtime.
     The devDependencies are libraries you use during your build.
     Shim        ==> It is a piece of code that implements language features not natively supported by the browser.
     TypeScript  ==> It provides Optional Static Typing, Classe, and Interfaces.
-It is the transpiler used by SystemJS, which it uses to transpile TypeScript into JavaScript
+It is the transpiler used by SystemJS, which it uses to transpile TypeScript into JavaScript tsc -w    ==> Runs the TypeScript compiler in watch mode so whenever you save a modified TypeScript file, the compiler regenerates the JavaScript

 The dependencies section of package.json contains:
     Features    ==> Feature packages give the application framework and utility capabilities.